dimitrisfountas/Greek-Websites-Classification-/README.md

 2. Data
 The data provided for text classification consist of Greek domains.
 It consists of four main
 directories:
-• Domains.zip: This file contains the textual content of the domains that are included in our project.
+<br> • Domains.zip: This file contains the textual content of the domains that are included
+in our project.
-• Edgelist.txt: This file contains a large part of the Greek web graph stored as an edge- list.
+<br> • Edgelist.txt: This file contains a large part of the Greek web graph stored as an edge-
+list.
 The nodes represent the domain names and edges represent the hyperlinks that can be found in the domain.
-• Train.txt: This file contains the domain names that will constitute the train set of the classification task.
+<br> • Train.txt: This file contains the domain names that will constitute the train set of the
+classification task.
 These domains are already classified in one of the 9 classes, which represent the theme of the domain.
-• Test.txt: This file contains the domain names that will constitute the test set of the classification task.
+<br> • Test.txt: This file contains the domain names that will constitute the test set of the
+classification task.
 Similarly, each of these domain names belongs to one of the 9 possible classes.
 There are the domains which the models will be evaluated on, on Kaggle.<br><br>